Click photo to enlarge.

 Long travel 43mm forks with rubber stanchion protectors.

-Dual-purpose tyres mounted on spoked wheels with lightweight aluminium alloy rims.
+Dual-purpose tyres mounted on spoked wheels with lightweight aluminium

 Stainless steel braided front brake lines.